nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

 2-point Perspective (vanishing point) Magic tool
     A pair of tools that allow you to set two vanishing points, and then draw lines in 2-point perspective.

+3-point Perspective (vanishing point) Magic tool
+    A pair of tools that allow you to set three vanishing points, and then draw lines in 3-point perspective.

 Font details shown when selected
     The name and size of the selected font are shown when using the Text and